Sean B. Cash, Ph.D., Bergstrom Foundation Professor in Global Nutrition, Friedman School of

 Nutrition Science and Policy, Tufts University

 Sean B. Cash is the Bergstrom Foundation Professor of Global Nutrition and a food economist in the Agriculture, Food and Environment program at the Friedman School of Nutrition Science and Policy at Tufts University.
 His research focuses on how food, nutrition, and environmental policies affect both producers and consumers.
-He also conducts research in the areas of environmental impacts in food production, including projects on beverage crop quality and climate change and invasive species management.
+He also conducts research in the areas of environmental impacts in food production, including projects on sustainability metrics, cellular agriculture, and beverage crop quality and climate change.
 His research has been funded by the United States Department of Agriculture, the National Science Foundation, the Canadian Institutes of Health Research, and Newman’s Own Foundation, among other sources.
 At Tufts, he teaches courses on economics of agriculture and the environment, consumer behavior around sustainability, and corporate social responsibility in the food industry.

 You can follow him on Twitter @SeanBCash, or find out more about his work at https://nutrition.tufts.edu/profile/faculty/sean-cash